ncatlab/nlab-content/pages/8/5/3/7/17358/content.md

 +-- {: .num_defn}
 ###### Remark

-The free co-completion of a small category can be constructed as the category of [[presheaf | presheaves]] presheaves of sets on this category.
+The free co-completion of a small category can be constructed as the category of [[presheaf | presheaves]] of sets on this category.
 Thus we can also think of the category of $n$-truncated cubical sets as the category of presheaves of sets on $\square_{n}$.

 =--